PAYE71010 - PAYE operation: aspects of PAYE operation – taxpayer: coding

 • Particulars on form P45 need to be amended, for example, pay and tax.
 In such cases employers must deduct tax by reference to the details on form P6, whether or not they agree with the Tax Tables

-You should not normally telephone the employer to give notice of a new tax code to be operated, you must issue the P6 as normal using COP CD function.
+You should not normally telephone the employer to give notice of a new tax code, you must issue the P6 as normal using the coding function.

-In very urgent and exceptional cases a telephone call to the employer can be made and a manual P6 may be faxed on the same day to the employer to confirm the authenticity of the code.
-You must confirm with the employer the correct fax number to be used and the time that you will fax the P6 so that the employer can securely receive the fax.
+In urgent and exceptional cases telephone the employer to confirm the code and a manual P6 can be faxed on the same day to verify it.
+You must confirm you have the correct fax number and the time that you will fax the P6 so that the employer can securely receive it.
 This should be followed up with a written (or system issued) P6.

 Using cumulative basis